How to grow a healthy, natural lawn

 Develop a weed strategy

 Many of the plants in a natural lawn are desirable, but there might be one or two you want to remove.
-Your province or municipality may have prohibited the use of horticultural herbicides (synthetic weed killers) to protect your health and the environment.
+Your province or municipality may have prohibited the use of herbicides to protect your health and the environment.

 Frequent mowing keeps even the wildest weeds looking presentable, but if you want to remove the most troublesome perennial weeds by hand, here’s how: